 21. Taylor won a Guinness World Record for most costume changes in a film, which she held until Madonna pipped her thirty three years later in 'Evita'.

 22. The finished script was as thick as the Beverly Hills phone book.

-23. The original cut of the movie was 6 hours long.
-Mankievicz wanted the film released as two separate pictures, "Caesar and Cleopatra" and "Antony and Cleopatra,’ each of 3 hours, but the studios wanted to cash in on the moral outrage over Burton and Taylor’s affair.
+23. The original cut of the movie was 6 HOURS LONG!!
+Mankievicz wanted the film released as two separate pictures, “Caesar and Cleopatra” and “Antony and Cleopatra,’ each of 3 hours, but the studios wanted to instead cash in on the moral outrage over Burton and Taylor’s affair.
 The film shown at the premiere was just over four hours.
-The other two hours are now missing.